 Believe it or not, our bodies are equipped to prevent conception from occurring during times of extreme stress.
 The presence of adrenalin, the hormone that is released by our bodies during stressful times, signals to our body that conditions are not ideal for conception.
 Adrenaline inhibits us from utilizing the hormone progesterone, which is essential for fertility.
 It also causes the pituitary gland to release higher levels of prolactin, which also causes infertility to occur.

 How Stress Impacts Fertility

 Trying to carry a pregnancy to term during stressful times places the fetus at risk.
 The body knows this, which is why it creates an environment that is basically inhospitable to conception.
 Generally, a stressed person is an unhealthy person.
-Women with stress are generally overly tired, filled with nervous tension and may not be living a healthy style but not eating properly or worse.
+People living with a high stress level are typically overly tired and filled with nervous tension which may cause them to choose poor dietary and lifestyle habits.

 Reducing Stress for Fertility

 In you are having difficulty conceiving, stress may very well be a factor.
 If you have had fertility tests performed and have found that there is no medical reason for your infertility, it is time to evaluate your life and determine how much stress you have.
 Of course, you may not even have need for an evaluation.
 You may know you are stressed.
 In that case, it is time to start defeating that stress to help your fertility.

 How to Reduce the Effect of Stress on Your Fertility

 1. Reduce the stress in your life.
 This of course if obvious, as well as easier said than done.
 Reducing the stress in your life is so important on many different levels.
 It will not only help your fertility and health but also your quality of life.
 If your job is really stressful, maybe begin to look for a different job or occupation.
 If that is not possible, some of the tips below will help you to deal with your stress differently than how you currently are.